suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The available commands support simple steps, such as copying a firmware image from one place to another, checking that a firmware image is correct, verifying that the specified firmware is the correct firmware for the device, or unpacking a firmware.
 By using these steps in different orders and changing the parameters they use, a broad range of use cases can be supported.
 The SUIT manifest uses this observation to optimize metadata for consumption by constrained devices.

 While the SUIT manifest is informed by and optimized for firmware update and Trusted Invocation use cases, there is nothing in the SUIT Information Model {{RFC9124}} that restricts its use to only those use cases.
-Other use cases include the management of trusted applications (TAs) in a Trusted Execution Environment (TEE), as discussed in {{I-D.ietf-teep-architecture}}.
+Other use cases include the management of trusted applications (TAs) in a Trusted Execution Environment (TEE), as discussed in {{RFC9397}}.

 #  Conventions and Terminology